scottellis/oe-deptools/README.md

 Tools for working with OpenEmbedded.

   Installing
 -------

-You can get oe-deptools by saying:
+You can get oe-deptools with git:

         git clone git://github.com/scottellis/oe-deptools.git

 Installing is just a matter of copying the python script oey.py to a convenient location.

-The script is hard-coded to look for the data file in the current working directory.
-A good choice is to copy the script to the top of your OE working directory, the same location that you run bitbake commands.
-This is where the data files get generated.
+The script is hard-coded to look for the data file in the current working directory so I just copy it to wherever I'm running builds.

-For gumstix users, this should work

-    cp ~/oe-deptools/oey.py ~/overo-oe/

   Help
 -------

-    ./oey.py --help
+        ./oey.py -h

         Usage: ./oey.py [options] [package]

         Displays OE build dependencies for a given package or recipe.
         Uses the pn-depends.dot file for its raw data.
         Generate a pn-depends.dot file by running bitbake -g <recipe>.

         Options:
-    -h, --help	        Show this help message and exit -v, --verbose       Show error messages such as recursive dependencies -r, --reverse-deps  Show reverse dependencies, i.e. packages dependent on package -t, --tree          Tree output instead of default flat output -d <depth>, --depth=<depth>
-                        Maximum depth to follow dependencies, default is infinite -s, --show-parent-deps
-                        Show child package dependencies that are already listed as direct parent dependencies.
+        -h      Show this help message and exit
+        -v      Show error messages such as recursive dependencies -r      Show reverse dependencies, i.e. packages dependent on package -f      Flat output instead of default tree output -d <depth>      Maximum depth to follow dependencies, default and max is 10 -s      Show child package dependencies that are already listed as direct parent dependencies.

         Provide a package name from the generated pn-depends.dot file.
         Run the program without a package name to get a list of available package names.

   Generating Data
 -------

-The oey.py script uses the dependency tree that bitbake generates with the --graphviz option.
+The oey.py script uses the dependency tree that bitbake generates with the --graphviz or -g option.

 You can generate a dependency list for a particular package or a whole image at once.
-Don't worry, even for an image recipe this doesn't take too long.
+This doesn't take long even for an image recipe.

-    ~/overo-oe$ bitbake -g omap3-console-image
+        ~/jumpnow/build$ bitbake -g jumpnow-console-image

 Three dot files will be generated - pn-depends.dot, task-depends.dot and